pyexcel/pyexcel-ods3/.moban.d/README.rst

 {%block extras %}
 Installation Note
 ================================================================================
-The installation of `lxml` will be tricky on Widnows platform.
+The installation of `lxml` will be tricky on Windows platform.
 It is recommended that you download a lxml's own windows installer instead of using pip.
 {%endblock%}